45ninjas/timesheets-api/docs/project.md

 Timesheets is split up into multiple parts.

 - **API**
     The interaction for the website and the database.
-This is 100% independant of the website.
+This is 100% independent of the website.

 - **Website**
-    The website should be extremly simple and can behave like a mobile app if viewed on a mobile device.
-Because the API is independant of the website it can be a single-page site.
+    The website should be extremely simple and can behave like a mobile app if viewed on a mobile device.
+Because the API is independent of the website it can be a single-page site.
 It does not have to, but it can. the website can also be a portal for employers to view hours.

 - **App**